thomasebsmith/recipes/README.md

 - HTML UI for viewing, creating, and editing recipes and ingredients

 ### v0.3
-- API and UI for searching for recipes and ingredients
+- API and UI for searching for recipes and ingredients by name, composition, time, etc.

 ### v0.4
 - Ability to record recipe attempts